 An intensive study in advanced mathematics.
 May be repeated with new content.
 Topic to be announced in the Class Schedule.
-Maximum credit six units applicable to a master's
+Maximum credit six units applicable to a master's degree.

 797. Research (1-3) Cr/NC/SP

 Prerequisite: Six units of graduate level mathematics.

 Research in one of the fields of mathematics.
 Maximum credit six units applicable to a master's degree.

 798. Special Study (1-3) Cr/NC/SP

 Prerequisite: Consent of staff; to be arranged with department chair and instructor.
 Individual study.
 Maximum credit six units applicable to a master's degree.

 799A.
 Thesis or Project (3) Cr/NC/SP

-Prerequisites: An officially appointed thesis committee and advancement to candidacy Preparation of a project or thesis for the master's degree.
+Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Preparation of a project or thesis for the master's degree.

 799B.
 Thesis or Project Extension (0) Cr/NC

 Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in the student expects to the the stu which the student expects to use the facilities and resources of the university; also student must be registered in the course when the be registered in the course when the completed thesis or project is granted final approval-
+Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.

 COMPUTER SCIENCE

 676. Seminar in Artificial Intelligence (3)

 Prerequisite: Mathematics 576.

 General problem-solving programs, expert problem solving, game-playing programs, pattern recognition and natural language processing.
 Understanding vision, manipulation, computer decision.
+May be repeated with new content with approval of graduate adviser.
+Maximum credit six units applicable to a master's degree.

 681. Microcomputer Software (3)

-Prerequisite: Mathematics 581
+Prerequisite: Mathematics 581.

 Assembly language and higher level language for writing input and output routines.
 Comparative study of (16 bit) microprocessors and their performance.
 Multiuser operating system-unix.
 Communication between two multiuser microcomputer systems.

-682. Distributed Systems (3)

-Prerequisite: Mathematics 372.

-Principles of distributed systems; mechanisms for interprocess communication; rules for distribution of computer software and data.
 690A-690B.
 Theory of Computability and Algorithms (3-3) Prerequisites: Mathematics 573 and 578.
 Recommended: Mathematics 574.
 Turing machines and other formal models of computation.
 Application to solvability and unsolvability.
 Analysis of space and time behavior of numerous algorithms.
 NP-complete problems.
 Approximation algorithms.
-691A-691B.
+288 / Mathematical Sciences 691A-691B.
 Formal Languages and Syntactic Analysis (3-3) Prerequisites: Mathematics 370, 372, and 573 or 574.
 Definition of formal grammars; arithmetic expressions and precedence grammars, contextfree and finitestate grammars.
 Algorithms for syntactic analysis.
 Relationship between formal languages and automata.
 692A-692B.
 Computer Architecture and Programming Systems (3-3) Prerequisites: Mathematics 370, 372 and 580.

 Topics to include computer architecture, operating systems, performance analysis techniques, time sharing systems and security and protection of information.

-700. Applications of Computer Science (3) Prerequisite: Classified graduate standing in mathematics of computer science.
+700. Applications of Computer Science (3)

+Prerequisite: Classified graduate standing in mathematics of computer science.

 Topic to be chosen from such applications as theorem proving simulation, learning theory, graphics, definition languages.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.

+MATHEMATICS EDUCATION

-MATHEMATICS EDUCATION 600.
-Geometrical Systems (3) Prerequisites: Mathematics 521A and an upper division course in geometry.
+600. Geometrical Systems (3)

+Prerequisites: Mathematics 521A and an upper division course in geometry.
 Ordered and affine geometries, decompositions, dilations.
 Projectivities and projective space.
-Absolute geometry, isometrics, groups generated by inversions.
-601. Topics in Algebra (3) Prerequisites: Mathematics 521A and 534A.
+Absolute geometry, isometrics, groups generated by inversions. an analy set of the based

+601. Topics in Algebra (3)

+Prerequisites: Mathematics 521A and 534A.